osrf-migration/srcsim-wiki/tutorials.md

-# Tutorials for Gazebo Environment for the Space Robotics Challenge
+# Tutorials for Gazebo environment for the Space Robotics Challenge

 SRCSIM is the software used by teams participating in the Space Robotics Challenge competition hosted by the Space Technology Mission Directorate (STMD)